jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/sendEnvelopeAsGuest/sendEnvelopeAsGuest.rst

 ==================================

 1. Create a template
-2. Fill in envelope subject and fill in all roles in the flow with mailboxes or use Same as functionality
+2. Fill in envelope subject and fill in all roles in the flow with mailboxes or use "Same as" functionality
 3. Set template access level to public

 .. note:: If template uses dictionary access level of each dictionary used in template should be public or official access level.